acidicoala/SmokeAPI/README.md

 1. Find `steam_api.dll`/`steam_api64.dll` file in game directory, and add `_o` to it's name, e.g. `steam_api64_o.dll`.
 2. Download the latest SmokeAPI release zip from [SmokeAPI Releases].
-3. From SmokeAPI archive unpack `steam_api.dll`/`steam_api64.dll`, depending on the game bitness, and place it next the original steam_api DLL file.
+3. From SmokeAPI archive unpack `steam_api.dll`/`steam_api64.dll`, depending on the game bitness, and place it next to the original steam_api DLL file.

 If the unlocker is not working as expected, then please fully read the [Generic Unlocker Installation Instructions] before seeking help in the support forum.